Reporters allowed into California shooters' home, FBI defends its search

 The landlord, Doyle Miller, used a crowbar to pry away plywood that was barricading the door, and told reporters the Federal Bureau of Investigation had cleared the apartment and said he could open it.

 Reporters rifled through documents, picked up baby toys and thumbed through family photos, all live on television.
-Neighbors also appeared to freely enter the home.
+Neighbours also appeared to freely enter the home.

 Negative reaction on social media was swift and widespread.